Healthy Homes Assessment Jervoistown

 Draught Stopping Jervoistown

-If a draft can be felt through gaps that are too large or holes or holes, it needs to be sealed.
+If a draught is felt through gaps that are too large or holes or holes, it needs to be closed.

-What are unreasonable gaps and holes?
+What are the most unreasonable gaps or holes?

 Get the complete information to the Healthy Homes draught stopping requirements.